waynegakuo/nano-studio/README.md

 Notes
 - Large images may take longer to process
-- Prompt history shows your last 20 prompts and when they were generated
+- Prompt history shows your last 20 prompts and and when they were generated
 ---

 ## Notes on the model 🧩